 - Deoksugung Palace – We watched a changing of the guards type of experience (dressed in costumes with drums) and got to try on traditional dress for free

-- Bukhansan National Park – Great for hiking inside the city!
+- Bukhansan National Park – Great for hiking in the city!
 It took us about 7 hours to go up one side of the mountain and down a different path at a leisurely pace; park rangers didn’t speak English and had run out of English maps

 - Goguigui restaurant – We stumbled upon it at the end of our Bukhansan hike.
 You pay a flat fee upfront and serve yourself the amount of meat that you want to grill plus you get access to a salad bar and coffee.
-Basically you wrap the barbecued meat in lettuce, add garlic dipped in gochujang paste and enjoy!
+Basically, you wrap the barbecued meat in lettuce, add garlic dipped in gochujang paste and enjoy!

 Songnisan National Park – We wanted to visit two national parks and managed to find an Airbnb that was reachable by bus from Seoul.
 We were in an isolated location (at least for people who didn’t have a car) but it was so great.
 Our lovely host spoke no English but he had soju, spam, and a grill plus we came armed with Google Translate and beer so we got along just fine.
 Daemun peak took about 5 hours including the time it took to have a picnic and take pictures.